Sean Young: Career

+Young appeared on The Young and the Restless in June 2010 as Canadian barmaid Meggie McClain, alongside good friend Eric Braeden.
+She returned to the show on July 14 in a recurring role, which lasted through February 2011.

 In October 2011, Young appeared on Late Show with David Letterman.
 During the interview, she described how she was now looking for movie work after raising her two sons, and produced a short video clip promoting her job search, which Letterman played.
 She was subsequently cast in a film about Nikola Tesla, titled Fragments From Olympus: The Vision of Nikola Tesla (still in development as of August, 2023).

 In October 2013, Young played the role of Dr. Lucien in Star Trek: Renegades, a fan project to create a pilot for a new Star Trek series (released in August 2015) where several former Star Trek actors appeared, including Tim Russ (who also directed the pilot) and Walter Koenig.
 In June 2013, Young performed in a benefit skating event at the Ice Theater of New York, competing in a Celebrity Skating competition against YouTube personality Michael Buckley, and US Olympic Fencing silver medalist Tim Morehouse.

 Young reprised her 1982 role of Rachael for Blade Runner 2049 (2017), portraying both the original (using archival footage from the first film) and a brand new cloned version of the character.
 This was achieved through the use of another actress as a body double.
 Sean Young was also credited in the new film as acting coach to Loren Peta, the actress portraying her character.

 Personal life

 In 1990, Young married Robert Lujan, an actor and composer, with whom she has two sons.
 The couple divorced in 2002, but remarried in 2011.

 In January 2008, Young checked herself into rehabilitation for alcohol abuse.
 A later stay in rehab occurred in 2011, which was depicted on Celebrity Rehab with Dr. Drew, as were Lujan's visits to her.

-In October 2017, Young joined the growing number of women who have alleged that producer Harvey Weinstein sexually harassed, sexually intimidated, or sexually assaulted them.
+In October 2017, Young joined the growing number of women to have alleged that producer Harvey Weinstein sexually harassed, sexually intimidated, or sexually assaulted them.

-In 1989, James Woods sued Young for harassing him and his then-fiancée.
-She denied the allegations, and claimed that Woods filed the lawsuit out of spite.
-Young stated, "It was a crush being turned down, that's all ....
-So sue me!
-And he [Woods] did."
-The suit was settled out of court in 1989, and Young was awarded $227,000 (equivalent to $ today) to cover her legal costs.
+In 1989, actor James Woods sued Young for allegedly harassing him and his fiancée.
+Young denied the allegations, and claimed Woods filed the lawsuit out of spite after she declined his romantic advances.
+The suit was settled out of court in 1989, and Young was awarded $227,000 to cover her legal costs.